 MICHELLE: I absolutely agree about Yukari and Yumurasaki clearly being the same.
 It’s Mahoro who seems so different from her past self that it’s puzzling.
 Maybe Yukari’s wrong about who she really is?
 That’s an intriguing possibility.
 In any case, I am definitely on board for the rest of the series!

-MELINDA: I suspect there’s a lot more to Mahoro (and her past self) than we yet know!
+MJ: I suspect there’s a lot more to Mahoro (and her past self) than we yet know!
 And yes, I’m definitely on board for finding out!

 So what else have you been reading lately?